NikoIcardo/markdown-to-chicago/main-content-processed.md

 > “several of them designed, among other things, to vibrate the insides of humans, stun or nauseate them, put them to sleep, heat them up, or knock them down with a shock wave.
 The technologies include dazzling lasers that can force the pupils to close; acoustic or sonic frequencies that cause the hair cells in the inner ear to vibrate and cause motion sickness, vertigo, and nausea, or frequencies that resonate the internal organs causing pain and spasms; and shock waves with the potential to knock down humans or airplanes”

 Interestingly, this description sounds very similar to the Havana Syndrome reports.
 Despite this information being discussed in the late 90’s, US intelligence agencies were reporting that they had no knowledge of these weapons in their official reports on the AHI’s and the Havana syndrome.
 It appears that they were deliberately misleading Congress in their investigations into the matter.
-Consider this statement from the National Intelligence Council’s (NIC) “[Updated Assessment of Anomalous Health Incidents, as of December 2024](https://www.dni.gov/files/ODNI/documents/assessments/NIC-Unclassified-ICA-Updated-Assessment-AHI-December2024.pdf)[\[29\]](#bib-29)”:
+Consider this statement from the National Intelligence Council’s (NIC) “[\[29\]](#bib-29)[Updated Assessment of Anomalous Health Incidents, as of December 2024](https://www.dni.gov/files/ODNI/documents/assessments/NIC-Unclassified-ICA-Updated-Assessment-AHI-December2024.pdf)”:

 > “Five IC components continue to assess it is “very unlikely” a foreign actor has a capability, such as a pulsed radiofrequency (RF) energy weapon or prototype device, to cause the symptoms and sensory phenomena associated with events reported as possible AHIs.”

 How can this be true if we have known about the damaging physiological effects of Russian Electromagnetic Radiation weapons since the 70’s and have documented that the Russians and the US were researching these weapons in military reports from the 90’s?
 A sentiment of disbelief and distrust in the NIC’s statements is growing both [publicly](https://www.nbcnews.com/politics/national-security/split-emerges-us-spy-agencies-mysterious-havana-syndrome-rcna187187) and within our [government](https://intelligence.house.gov/news/documentsingle.aspx?DocumentID=1486).
 It appears that these agencies may be deliberately attempting to cover up the existence of these weapons.
-Stated in The House Permanent Select Committee on Intelligence’s [\[30\]](#bib-30)[\[31\]](#bib-31)[Dec.
-2024 press release](https://intelligence.house.gov/news/documentsingle.aspx?DocumentID=1486)[\[31\]](#bib-31) on AHI’s is the following:
+Stated in The House Permanent Select Committee on Intelligence’s [\[30\]](#bib-30)[\[31\]](#bib-31)[\[31\]](#bib-31)[Dec.
+2024 press release](https://intelligence.house.gov/news/documentsingle.aspx?DocumentID=1486) on AHI’s is the following:

 > “This interim report also criticizes the Intelligence Community (IC) for thwarting the Committee’s investigation into AHIs.
 The IC’s conclusions that foreign adversaries aren’t responsible for targeting U.S. personnel are dubious at best and misleading at worst.”